 While in Carnarvon, it’s a must to visit the Quobba Blowholes.
 The blowholes are about 75km north of the town, less than an hour away along a good sealed road.
 (Heading further north along the coast, the road is unsealed and generally 4WD only.)

 There’s multiple blowholes along a short section of coastline.
 They’re best accessed from the raised boardwalk above the rocky ground.
 The waves here can be dangerous, so keep both yourself and your dog on the boardwalk, well away from the water’s edge.
+The blowholes are best viewed on a rising tide.

 After visiting the Blowholes, I recommend heading just a kilometre south to the Aquarium, a popular snorkelling site.
 While definitely not a dog-friendly activity itself, there’s no prohibition on dogs in the area, so take turns snorkelling in between the beach and the small island.
 The water is warm enough even in wintertime.